 In the netherlands a music track was removed because drivers did not pass at the proper and recommended speed causing the music to play in a bad key, disturbing the whole neighborhood which ended the songs on the road.

-The same happened in the US on Avenue K in Lancaster, California.
-It seems that only the Japanese know how to appreciate classical music being played by car tires.
-How were these two countries overcome by neighborhood sickness?
+The same thing happened in the USA on K Avenue in Lancaster, California.
+It seems that only the Japanese can appreciate classical music being played by car tires.
+How did these two countries succumb to neighborhood nausea?

 Videos of streets playing music